snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ![alt text](./images/leprechaun/s23.png)

 ## Final Words
-This was my first ever analysis of a malware so I probably would have missed some things but it was a good experience dissecting this laoder and looking at the internal workings of how it operates, establishing a foothold on the system, using registry key to verify the presence of the implant, enumerating user privileges and windows version, downloading the implant from the c2 server and performing certain tasks as commanded by the c2 operator.
+This was my first ever analysis of a malware so I probably would have missed some things but it was a good experience dissecting this loader and looking at the internal workings of how it operates, establishing a foothold on the system, using registry key to verify the presence of the implant, enumerating user privileges and windows version, downloading the implant from the c2 server and performing certain tasks as commanded by the c2 operator.
 I might release some more malware analysis blogs in future.